ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

     ```
     .
-    ├── covid19
-    │   ├── Ballerina.toml
+    ├── Ballerina.toml
-    │   └── service.bal
+    └── main.bal
     ```

     - `Ballerina.toml` is the file that makes the folder a Ballerina package.
-    - The `service.bal` template file provides a look and feel about Ballerina services.
+    - The `main.bal` file provides the look and feel of a simple Ballerina program.
-    - It also contains a test directory to include tests for the service.
-However, this will not be used in this guide.

-2. In the terminal, navigate to the directory of the created package and execute the `code .` command to open it in VS Code.
+2. Remove the generated content in the `main.bal` file and open the diagram view in VS Code.

+    ![Open diagram view](/learn/images/featured-scenarios/write-a-restful-api-with-ballerina/open-diagram-view.gif)

 ## Create the dataset

 An in-memory dataset with three entries is used to keep things simple.
-Follow the steps below to add the definition of the record and the declaration of the table that holds the data.
+Follow the steps below to add the definition of the record and the declaration of the [table](/learn/by-example/table/) that holds the data.

-1. Remove the auto-generated content of the API template file (i.e., `service.bal`) and open the **Overview Diagram** view in VS Code.

-    ![Open diagram view](/learn/images/featured-scenarios/write-a-restful-api-with-ballerina/open-diagram-view.gif)

-2. Generate the record types corresponding to the payload from the REST service by providing the sample JSON object below.
+1. Generate the record types corresponding to the payload from the REST service by providing the sample JSON object below.

     ```json
     {